-As a general rule most dogs that have a thick hairy coat should not be fitted with a mounted collar or decorative jewels.
-The reason for this is quite simple, and that is the fact that it can get entangled in the hair of your pooch, and can cause it a lot of discomfort.
+As a general rule, most dogs that have a thick hairy coat should not be fitted with a mounted collar or decorative jewels.
+The reason for this is quite simple, and that is the fact that it can get entangled in the hair of your pooch, and can cause it a lot of discomforts.
 Such collars can also cause skin infections to your dog.

 Highly Active Dogs